defold/doc/docs/en/manuals/debugging-game-and-system-logs.md

   ![download container](images/debugging/download_container.png)

   Once the container has been extracted it will be shown in *Finder*.
 Right click the container and select <kbd>Show Package Content</kbd>.
-Locate the file "log.txt", which should be located in "AppData/Documents/".
+Locate the file "`log.txt`", which should be located in "`AppData/Documents/`".

 Android(
-: The ability to extract the "log.txt" depends on OS version and manufacturer.
+: The ability to extract the "`log.txt`" depends on OS version and manufacturer.
 Here is a short and simple [step by step guide](https://stackoverflow.com/a/48077004/]129360).